Software Package Data Exchange: Version history

 The first version of the SPDX specification was intended to make compliance with software licenses easier, but subsequent versions of the specification added capabilities intended for other use-cases, such as being able to contain references to known software vulnerabilities.
 Recent versions of SPDX fulfill the NTIA's 'Minimum Elements For a Software Bill of Materials'.

 SPDX 2.2.1 was submitted to the International Organization for Standardization (ISO) in October, 2020, and was published as ISO/IEC 5962:2021 Information technology — SPDX® Specification V2.2.1 in August, 2021.

-License syntax
+SPDX-License-Identifier

+Syntax

 Each license is identified by a full name, such as "Mozilla Public License 2.0" and a short identifier, here "MPL-2.0".